pierretfie/computer_security/windows_remoteAccess/about.md

 prevention:

-ensure the right people are allowed to access your machine disable such services
+ensure the right people are allowed to access your machine and block unauthorized accessess disable such services due to security risks monitor these services keep your computer and windows defender updated